intermine/im-docs/docs/database/data-sources/library/data-sets.rst

 How to download the data
 ---------------------------

 Create your own datasets.xml file with your data in InterMine items XML format and put in $MINE/integrate/datasets.xml.
+Use FlyMine's datasets.xml as an example: https://github.com/intermine/intermine/blob/dev/flymine/integrate/datasets.xml

 How to load the data into your mine
 --------------------------------------